verachell/Image-Generator-from-Photo-Subsections/README.md

 This creates a series of non-overlapping horizontal rectangular subsections from local JPG images in the working directory.
 In addition it creates a series of circular png images suitable for profile image placeholders.
 The resultant 2 new sets of images are placed into new directories.
 This script uses imagemagick, which is bundled by default into most linux installations.

 ## Typical use case
 This is helpful for those who want to quickly and easily generate a series of random images perfect for quick mock-ups or as a source of images for generative fiction.
-These are ideal for when you need to generate multiple images quickly, and the resultant images will be somewhere on the spectrum between a single-color image and a full regular photo.
+These are ideal for when you need to generate multiple simple images quickly.

 ## Usage
 All you need is the shell script from this repository ```photosubsec.sh``` and your own image file(s) - as many or as few as you want, whose filenames start with IMG and end with .JPG or .jpg.